great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_snowflake_datasource.rst

 .. _how_to_guides__configuring_datasources__how_to_configure_a_snowflake_datasource:

 #######################################
-How to Configure a Snowflake Datasource
+How to configure a Snowflake Datasource
 #######################################

 This guide shows how to connect to a Snowflake Datasource.